devmnj/angular-todo-TDF-form-model-master/README.md

-# TodoFormMaster
+# About
+This Angular project was intented to use training purpose which illustrate the use of

+* Template Driven Forms
+* Catching Form Data with Model class
+* Binding controls (form)
+* Validation
+* Feedback (UI)
+* Class binding (for error)
+* Property/Event binding
+* Using service to access API
+* Enabling button based on validation
+* Show Submition error in the UI

+# Development Tools and How to

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding